 Did the Hario V60 review put you off making pour over coffee at home?
 If so, fear not!

 There is, of course, an easier way to slide gently into the world of pour over coffee brewing if you don’t have the time or desire to perfect such a nuanced brewing process.
 This is where the Kalita Wave steps in.
-And it’s an ever-popular pour over coffee maker for this exact reason.
+And it’s an ever-popular coffee dripper for this exact reason.

 Using the Kalita Wave is like making pour over coffee with the training wheels on.
-So, if you’re new to this brewing method and intimidated by the Hario V60 (there’s no shame in that, it’s fairly intimidating), then this is the Japanese coffee maker for you.
+So, if you’re new to this brewing method and intimidated by the Hario V60, then this is the Japanese coffee maker for you.

 You can buy the Kalita Wave in a couple of different sizes and various materials.
 Although the classic stainless steel model tends to be longer-lasting as it’s less easy to break or damage.

 When using the Kalita Wave you have a much greater margin for error than the Hario V60 ceramic coffee dripper.
 This is because it restricts the water flow out of the filter.
-Plus, the ridged edges keep the air flowing as well as helping you keep the temperature right whilst brewing.
+Plus, the ridged edges keep the air flowing and helps you keep the temperature right.

 That said, it does have limitations on the grind size you can use.
 And it will pretty much always brew a stronger cup than other similar drip coffee cones.
 But these are small downsides that can be overlooked